 7. When is the deadline for applying for an Access course?

-The deadline for applying to the mature students access course is Monday , May 16th , 2016.
+The deadline for applying to the access courses is Thursday, 1st June, 2017.
 Late applications will be accepted after this date, but, depending on the level of demand, you may only be considered for a place on one of our outreach courses (in Ballinasloe, Connemara, and Sligo).

 8. How do I get an application pack?